The archive

 The birthday fundraiser

 Replace birthday gifts you don't need with donations to a cause you care about.
-Facebook and JustGiving have made this frictionless.
-The average birthday fundraiser raises £300-500.
+Facebook and JustGiving make it easy.
+The average fundraiser raises £300-500.

 1 May 2026 · 6 min read